 One size does not fit all, so when you are in emotional turmoil facing some of the most difficult decisions of your life, Natalie will help you see and focus on the long-term, family-friendly benefits of a respectful resolution, in or out of court.

 In her life outside work, Natalie is an avid backpacker and intrepid traveler.
-She’s visited all fifty states (Alaska was number fifty!) and has traveled three continents so far.
-Her proudest outdoor accomplishment is summiting Mt.
-Rainier’s 14,410 peak, and second to that, braving the world’s highest bungee jump over the Zambezi River in Africa.
+She’s visited all fifty states and has traveled four continents so far.
+Her proudest outdoor accomplishments are summiting Mt.
+Rainier’s 14,410 peak, finishing the Salkantay Trek through the Peruvian Andes at 15,200 feet, and braving the world’s highest bungee jump over the Zambezi River in Africa.
 A former opera singer, Natalie admires all genres of music and enjoys an annual trek to Blissfest, Michigan’s best summer music festival.
-She enjoys cooking and gardening, but loves the time-saving benefits of Blue Apron and Door-to-Door Organics!
+She enjoys cooking and gardening but deeply appreciates the time-saving benefits of Sunbasket!

 Natalie strongly values community and connection.
 Her love for good works, service to others, and world travel landed her in the Peace Corps in Zambia, Africa, where she lived in a mud hut without electricity or running water for two years.
 She loved the simplicity of living without modern technology and conveniences, although the six-mile bike ride to the post office was a trek if there was no letter from home waiting!
-Coincidentally, she loves the immense variety of technology in today’s world and is always looking for new ways to implement cutting-edge applications that improve client service to the firm.
+Coincidentally, she loves the immense variety of technology in today’s world and is always looking for new ways to implement cutting-edge applications that improve the firm’s service to its clients.

-Natalie credits yoga, meditation, her amazing husband, and the love of her four cats with helping her stay grounded and focused in this challenging profession.
+Natalie credits yoga, meditation, her amazing husband, and the love of her three cats with helping her stay grounded and focused in this challenging profession.

 Before going into private practice, Natalie served as a staff attorney to Michigan Supreme Court Justice Michael F. Cavanagh and Michigan Court of Appeals Judge Stephen L. Borrello and worked as a Prehearing Attorney in the Michigan Court of Appeals Research Division.
 She also clerked at one of Lansing’s premier plaintiff firms and ran her own independent contracting business providing legal research and writing services to area attorneys.